-In addition, expect the unexpected.
+Besides, expect the unexpected.

 There are only a handful things we can totally control in life.
 The rest happens.

-- The weather is really nice outside, but you have to hit home earlier because you just brought one meal with you.
+- The weather is nice outside, but you have to hit home earlier because you just brought one meal with you.

-These are obvious obstacles, but there’s also getting sick (or having someone sick in the family), a last-minute appointment, or anything else that might force you change your plans.The more rested you are, the more #productive you will be. #coaching Click To Tweet
+These are obvious obstacles, but there’s also getting sick (or having someone sick in the family), a last-minute appointment, or anything else that might force you to change your plans.The more rested you are, the more #productive you will be. #coaching Click To Tweet

 There’s no reason feel stressed about your planning: